Submitted / under review

 Christoph A. Weber, Thomas C. T. Michaels, L. Mahadevan

-Liquid cellular compartments spatially segregate from the cytoplasm and can regulate aberrant protein aggregation, a process linked to several medical conditions, including Alzheimer's and Parkinson's diseases.
-Yet the mechanisms by which these droplet-like compartments affect protein aggregation remain unknown.
+Liquid cellular compartments form in the cyto- or nucleoplasm and can regulate aberrant protein aggregation.
+Yet, the mechanisms by which these compartments affect protein aggregation remain unknown.
 Here, we combine kinetic theory of protein aggregation and liquid-liquid phase separation to study the spatial control of irreversible protein aggregation in the presence of liquid compartments.
-We find that, even for weak interactions between the compartment constituents and the aggregating monomers, aggregates are strongly enriched inside the liquid compartment relative to the surrounding cytoplasm.
-We show that this enrichment is caused by a positive feedback mechanism of aggregate nucleation and growth which is mediated by a flux maintaining the phase equilibrium between the compartment and the cytoplasm.
-Our model predicts that the compartment volume that maximizes aggregate enrichment in the compartment is determined by the reaction orders of aggregate nucleation.
-The underlying mechanism of aggregate enrichment could be used to confine cytotoxic protein aggregates inside droplet-like compartments suggesting potential new avenues against aberrant protein aggregation.
-Our findings could also represent a common mechanism for the spatial control of irreversible chemical reactions in general.
+We find that even for weak interactions aggregates strongly partition into the liquid compartment.
+Aggregate partitioning is caused by a positive feedback mechanism of aggregate nucleation and growth driven by a flux maintaining the phase equilibrium between the compartment and its surrounding.
+Our model establishes a link between specific aggregating systems and the physical conditions maximizing aggregate partitioning into the compartment.
+The underlying mechanism of aggregate partitioning could be used to confine cytotoxic protein aggregates inside droplet-like compartments but may also represent a common mechanism to spatially control irreversible chemical reactions in general.

 Wolfram Pönisch, Christoph A. Weber, Vasily Zaburdaev